connorskees/fbla-coding-programming/INSTALL.md

 2. Unzip the archive downloaded from the FBLA dropbox

 3. Open the command line and `cd` into the unzipped folder (you will know you are in the correct directory if you are able to see a directory called `src` after running `dir`).
+This will probably be in `%USERPROFILE%/Downloads/source-windows-1.0.0`

 4. Install npm dependencies through the command line (this may take some time) by typing